The Global Spread Of The Coronavirus: Where Is It? - UrduPoint

 The Global Spread Of The Coronavirus: Where Is It?

-Beijing, (UrduPoint / Pakistan Point News - 11th Feb, 2020 ) :The new coronavirus that emerged in central China at the end of last year has killed more than 1,000 people and spread around the world.
+Beijing, (UrduPoint / Pakistan Point News - 13th Feb, 2020 ) :The coronavirus that emerged in central China at the end of last year has now killed more than 1,300 people and spread around the world.

-The latest figures from China show there are more than 42,600 people infected in the country.
+Latest figures from China show there are nearly 60,000 people infected in the country.

-Outside mainland China, there have been more than 460 infections reported in nearly 30 places.
+Outside mainland China, there have been at least 565 infections reported in around 30 locations.
 There have been two deaths, one in the Philippines and the other in Hong Kong.